-Petition to Wendy's
+Petition to Represenative Matt Shaheen

-Petition to AT&T
+Petition to Sonic Drive-In

-Petition to Andrew Cuomo
+Petition to Andrew M. Cuomo

 Support New York State Parole Officers In

-Receiving Line-Of-Duty-Injury Pay!
+Receiving Line-Of-Duty Injury Pay!

 New York State Parole Officers employed in the New York State Department of Corrections and Community Supervision perform hazardous duties on behalf of the people of the state of New York on a daily basis.
 Parole Officers are at serious risk of being injured in the performance of these duties and should be afforded the same protection against the financial hardship which may result as are available to those individuals employed by municipalities and have similar law enforcement responsibilities.
 What is even more troubling is that New York State Parole Officers work along side police officers when executing warrants, surveillance of sex offenders, traveling out-of-state for extraditions and conducting home parole visits.
 In fact, New York State Parole Officers make more felony arrests, on an annual basis, than most seasoned police officers.
 Since the 2011 merger with the New York State Department of Corrections and Community Services, Parole Officers have been forced to work along side New York State Correction Officers yet without the injury protections they enjoy.
 You can help New York State Parole Officers receive injury protections by signing our petition.
-Facebook: https://www.facebook.com/SupportNYSParoleOfficers/ NYS Parole Documentary - Unsung Heroes: https://www.youtube.com/watch?v=dr1ElvuZe
+Facebook: https://www.facebook.com/NYSPOBA/ NYS Parole Documentary - Unsung Heroes: https://www.youtube.com/watch?v=dr1ElvuZe